hoechp/webengineering-2017/README.md

 # Overview

-This is my repository for exercises for the lecture Webengineering in the summer semester 2017 at the University of Kassel.
+This is my exercise repository for the lecture Webengineering in the summer semester 2017 at the University of Kassel.

 ## Communication